iArpitVerma/Leaf_Identification/README.md

 Specifically:
 - The `tflite` model used can be replaced with a more accurate one/one with more diseases.
 - The responsiveness of the application can be improved.
-- Warning messages can be added for non-plant inputs made by users.
+- The app can be trained on a more extensive dataset to include more types of leaves and their diseases.

 ## Project Status